Vector35/debugger/docs/guide/dbgeng-ttd.md

 - Download https://aka.ms/windbg/download
 - Open the downloaded AppInstaller file in a text editor.
 It is an XML file, and look for the download URL of the WinDbg MSIX bundle in it
     - The download URL should look like https://windbg.download.prss.microsoft.com/dbazure/prod/1-2402-24001-0/windbg.msixbundle
-- Download the MSIX bundle using the URL found in the above step (this can take longer)
+- Download the MSIX bundle using the URL found in the above step (this can take a while to finish)
 - The downloaded MSIX bundle is a Zip archive.
 Extract it with a tool like 7Zip
 - Find the `windbg_win7-x64.msix` in it.
 Again it is a Zip archive, extract it
 - Find the path of the DbgEng DLLs you have extracted
     - It should be inside the `amd64` folder of where you extracted the `windbg_win7-x64.msix`
     - For example, it can be `C:\Users\XXXXX\Downloads\windbg\windbg_win7-x64\amd64`
     - There should be an x64 version of `dbgeng.dll` in it
+- In Binary Ninja, open the Settings view via the menu `Edit`->`Settings`, or use the shortcut (Ctrl+,)
-- In Binary Ninja, set `debugger.x64dbgEngPath` to the DbgEng DLL path in the last step
+- Search for `debugger.x64dbgEngPath`, and set it to the folder that the DbgEng DLL is in in the last step (do NOT include the DLL itself in the path!)
 - Restart Binary Ninja